deltafixer/vehicle-diary-desktop/README.md

 ## Missing from initial plan

-1. Score sale listing based on vehicle history.
-2. Edit/delete sale listing (probably introduce better logic for displaying sale listings).
+1. Edit/delete sale listing (probably introduce better logic for displaying sale listings).
-3. Admin account with complete control (not really a must-have due to users being able to manipulate their own data).
+2. Admin account with complete control (not really a must-have due to users being able to manipulate their own data).